mbret/angular-redux-light/README.md

 You have to keep in mind that and maybe in rare case not connect your component to store or do some homemade optimizations.

+# Note about performance
+Despite the fact that all store update should trigger every changes since immutable change the reference, it does reduce the complexity of all $watch to O(1).
+There is indeed no more deep checking (only the reference).
+If you are going to use only the store in flavor of angular $scope old fashioned way you may have better performances.